syncfusion-content/javascript-docs/js/DropDownTree/Checkbox.md

 ---
 layout: post
 title: CheckBox with DropDownTree widget for Syncfusion Essential JS
-description: Describes about Checkbox functionalities in DropDownTree widget for Syncfusion Essential JS
+description: Learn here about about Checkbox functionalities in Syncfusion Essential JavaScript DropDownTree Control, its elements, and more.
 platform: js
 control: DropDownTree
 documentation: ug